The Game of Hog

 Problem 11 (2 pt)

-A better strategy will take advantage of both Boar Brawl and Sus Fuss in combination.
+A better strategy would take advantage of both Boar Brawl and Sus Fuss in combination.
 For example, if a player has 53 points and their opponent has 60, rolling 0 would bring them to 62, which is a sus number, and so they would end the turn with 67 points: a gain of 67 - 53 = 14!

 The sus_strategy returns 0 whenever rolling 0 would result in a score that is at least threshold points more than the player's score at the start of turn.

-Hint: You can use the sus_update function.
+Hint: You can use the sus_update function you defined in Problem 4.

 Before writing any code, unlock the tests to verify your understanding of the question: